Back in 2010, the year before NICABM’s last conference at Hilton Head, I faced one of my biggest fears.

 Having the courage to step out of the box might mean feeling scared or losing sleep, but it can also lead to realizing dreams you never even knew you had.

 It’s natural to experience fear, but trying something new can be so rewarding.
-Here’s something that may inspire you to start following your dream.

 What keeps you from stepping out of the box and doing your own thing?
 For me, it was fear of the unknown.
 How about you?